 How to Watch BBC iPlayer in Ireland

-Although this video is about accessing the BBC from the US, the process is exactly the same.
-Simply using a proxy server to hide your real IP address and supply the one required – i.e. a British address.
+This video demonstrates accessing the BBC from Ireland, the process is exactly the same for any other channel in the UK too such as ITV, Channel 4 and 5 for example.
+You simply using a proxy server to hide your real IP address and supply the one required – i.e. a British address.
 It works seamlessly and after the initial check you can even disconnect the proxy server if you require, although if you want to watch another show then you’ll need to reconnect the proxy again.

 There are also quite a few other services available, one of my other favorites is in this video on Youtube which features a different program called Overplay.
 It also has a neat litle front end, is easy to install and gives you access to a whole host of other servers in different countries too.
 The UK servers are not quite as fast at the Identity Cloaker ones but they have quite a few different countries too.by